akononovicius/interactive-map/README.md

 # License

-Work done here is rather trivial, so feel free to use it under [WTFPL](http://www.wtfpl.net/).
+Work done here is rather trivial, so feel free to use it under [WTFPL version 2](http://www.wtfpl.net/).